AlmatoolboxCE/FPCounter/README.md

 # FPCounter
-Automatic calculation of FP based on the code in an SCM
+Automatic calculation of FP based on the code stored in a SCM

 This tool allows you to count the function points of a project stored on a SCM.
 Currently the tool works by connecting to one or more instances of MS Team Foundation Server, to one or more collection.